HernanMorel/HernanMorel/README.md

 <div align="center"><h3>👋🏼 Hi there, I'm Hernán</h3></div>
 <div align="center">

-🔭 I’m interested in Frontend development and React.js, along with its corresponding frameworks/libraries .
+🔭 I’m interested in Frontend development and React.js.

 Currently working as a Frontend developer at [Monchis](http://www.monchis.com.py/), a delivery and logistics company in Asunción, Paraguay.
 My main role involves maintaining and improving the in-house ERP (enterprise resource planning) application.
 Which is used to manage the accounting, procurement, and logistics/supply chain operations for the company.